TheOdinProject/curriculum/ruby_programming/git/advanced_git_lesson.md

 ## Squashing Commits

 Using `squash` for your commits is a very handy way of keeping your Git history tidy.
+It's important to know how to `squash`, because this process may be the standard on some development teams.
 Squashing makes it easier for others to understand the history of your project.
-This will become especially important when you begin to merge features in larger projects.
 What often happens when a feature is merged, is you end up with some visually complex logs of all the changes a feature branch had on a main branch.
 These commits are important while the feature is in development, but aren't really necessary when looking through the entire history of your main branch.

 Let's say I want to `squash` all three of the commits I previously worked with together into the first commit on the list, which is `Rewrite Introduction`.
 I would simply  `pick` that commit as the commit that the other two are being `squash`ed into: